Allovue/hugh/README.md

 ## Allovue's hubot setup

 Hubot is running on a digitalocean $5/month box setup using [Dokku](https://github.com/dokku/dokku), an open-source Heroku clone.
-The main user on the server is `ubuntu` but dokku actions are done as `dokku`, `dokku@dokku.allovue.com`.
+The main user on the server is `root` but dokku actions are done as `dokku`, `dokku@dokku.allovue.com`.

 ## Install hubot on a fresh server